Ares786/ValentineSite/README.txt

 Hi,

-I made this website for my girlfriend asking her to be my valentine.
+I made this website for my Fiance asking her to be my valentine.
 I'm self-taught and everything here is just stuff i picked up and learnt picking apart other peoples code and alot of trial and error.